triton-inference-server/model_analyzer/docs/README.md

 # OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 -->

-# **Triton Inference Server Documentation**
+# **Model Analyzer Documentation**

 | [Installation](README.md#installation) | [Getting Started](README.md#getting-started) | [User Guide](README.md#user-guide) | [Additional Resources](README.md#resources) |
 | -------------------------------------- | -------------------------------------------- | ---------------------------------- | ------------------------------------------- |

 ## **Installation**

-See our [Installation Guide](install.md) for details on how to install Model Analyzer.
+See the [Installation Guide](install.md) for details on how to install Model Analyzer.

 ## **Getting Started**

-- Our [Quick Start Guide](quick_start.md) will show you how to use Model Analyzer to profile, analyze and report on a simple PyTorch model.
+- The [Quick Start Guide](quick_start.md) will show you how to use Model Analyzer to profile, analyze and report on a simple PyTorch model.
 - Watch the [Optimizing Triton Deployments](https://www.youtube.com/watch?v=UU9Rh00yZMY) video for a step-by-step guide of how the optimal configuration for a BERT model can be found.

 ## **User Guide**